pdm-project/pdm/docs/docs/pyproject/tool-pdm.md

 - `src` directory will be detected as the `package-dir` if it exists.

 If your project follows the above conventions you don't need to config any of these fields and it just works.
-Be awared PDM won't add [PEP 420 implicit namespace packages](https://www.python.org/dev/peps/pep-0420/) automatically and they should always be specified in `includes` explicitly.
+Be aware PDM won't add [PEP 420 implicit namespace packages](https://www.python.org/dev/peps/pep-0420/) automatically and they should always be specified in `includes` explicitly.

 ## Select another package directory to look for packages